QuantLaw/legal-data-preprocessing/README.md

 Download and prepare the data for the United States (US) and Germany.
 (See the respective "1.
 Data input" sections below.)
 Afterwards, you can run the pipeline.

-For the US statute data:
+For the US statutory data:

 1. Download the data: `python download_us_code_data.py`
 2. Run all steps of the pipeline: `python . us all`

-For the US statute & regulatory data:
+For the US statutory & regulatory data:

-1. Download the data: `python download_us_code_data.py`
+1. Download statutory data: `python download_us_code_data.py`
-2. Download the data: `python download_us_reg_data.py`
+2. Download regulatory data: `python download_us_reg_data.py`
-3. Run all steps of the pipeline: `python . us all -r`
+3. Run all steps of the pipeline: `python . us all` and `python . us all -r`

-For the German statute data, using a *juris* export:
+For the German statutory data, using a *juris* export:

 1. Prepare the data (as shown in a separate repository)
 2. Run all steps of the pipeline: `python . de all`

-For the German statute & regulations data, using a *juris* export:
+For the German statutory & regulatory data, using a *juris* export:

 1. Prepare the data (as shown in a separate repository)
 2. Run all steps of the pipeline: `python . de all -r`

-For the German statute data, using Gesetze im Internet (GII):
+For the German statutory data, using Gesetze im Internet (GII):

 1. Prepare the data: `python download_de_gesetze_im_internet_data.py --dates 2019-06-10 2020-01-18`.
     You need to specify the dates you want to analyze.